EdijsApse/weather-app/README.md

 ## About The Project

-Weather App lets you search for any city and receive detailed, 3-day weather forecasts.
+Weather App is a small WEB Application that lets you search for any city and receive detailed, 3-day weather forecasts.
+You can also save cities in your favorite list to access them faster and check the upcoming forecast.

 <img src="https://github.com/EdijsApse/weather-app/blob/main/screen_shots/Screen_1.png" />